 No doubt there will continue to be many paradigm shifts in our understanding, just as there has been throughout history.
 Each generation tends to believe that there’s nothing more to learn, until their world gets rocked by brave individuals who refuse to let persecution stop them from showing us a new way.

 We should welcome the opportunity to have our worlds rocked by new discoveries and new ways of looking at old issues.
-Few things are more troubling yet more liberating than a total paradigm shift in our understanding of things we thought we had nailed down.
+Few things are more troubling yet more liberating than a total paradigm shift in our understanding of things we thought we knew.